 As mobility and overall health generally decline as seniors age, shopping can become stressful or even unsafe.
 Plus, families grow larger, meaning the shopping list gets longer.
 But with a few adjustments, seniors can make holiday shopping a little easier.

 As seniors are looking to get gifts for everyone in the family, it’s helpful to plan ahead.
 By making a list of the items you need, you can stay organized and ensure that no one is left out.
-You can also make a note of the stores that sell those items to help you identify where you need to shop.
-With a little extra planning, you can identify the stores you need to go to and have a plan of attack when you get there.
+Make note of the stores that sell those items to help you identify where you need to shop.
+Then, you can decide when to go to each store to cross items off your list.

 Do a Little at a Time

 Older adults often have a wide variety of people that they're buying gifts for.
 Their families have grown to include more than just their children.
 Grandchildren, sons- and daughters-in-law, and other relatives have joined the festivities.
 A one-stop shopping trip for everyone in the family would wear anyone out!